dunkeyyfong/FSmall/README.md

 - Dark mode

 Download FSmall from [App Store](https://apps.apple.com/us/app/id1560622823) or [Google Play](https://play.google.com/store/apps/details?id=com.fsmall).
 (Currently, it is only available for iOS and Android devices.)
+- There is currently no download link, so wait a while :))

 ## Developing